CphBusCosSem3/Exercises/CA/CA1/README.md

 For this task you will need a certificate to make sure you are who you say you are.
 One way of getting such certificate is to use [Let's encrypt](https://letsencrypt.org).

+I wrote a guide to Nginx and what it is all about here: [https://github.com/CphBusCosSem3/week2-network/blob/master/nginx.md](https://github.com/CphBusCosSem3/week2-network/blob/master/nginx.md).
+It gives some pointers on what we went through in the last weeks and hopefully makes it all easier to understand.

 ## Test requirements
 Your chat server, chat client and tomcat system should be tested